 Carlos Lanardonne’s early career in private practice litigation and corporate law laid the perfect foundation for his current responsibilities as regional head of legal and compliance in Latin America for Sandoz, a division of the Novartis Group.
-Responsible for three major market clusters—Central America & Caribbean, Ecuador & Peru, plus Brazil, Mexico and Colombia—he sat down with Hispanic Executive to discuss his approach to strategy and influencing institutional change.
+Responsible for three major market clusters—Central America & Caribbean, Ecuador & Peru, and South Latam, plus Brazil, Mexico and Colombia—he sat down with Hispanic Executive to discuss his approach to strategy and influencing institutional change.

 In your role for a major pharmaceutical company in Latin America, are legal and compliance complementary responsibilities, or do they require different approaches?

 They’re very much the same.
 The legal function requires us to partner with the business to help develop solutions and achieve objectives, and, at the same time, act as guardians of the company’s reputation.
 In compliance, by putting the right culture and controls in place, we also act as business partners who find innovative ways to meet company needs—and that also ultimately safeguards our reputation.
 In both areas, we help facilitate increased profits and faster access to high-quality medicines for patients.
 That’s the beauty of our partnership with the business.

 Do you have particular strategies for creating that kind of relationship?

 We have to know the business as well as the commercial staff does.
 We go to many of the same events, scientific conferences, business reviews, and often accompany them in the field.
 In many cases, the local compliance officer recognizes customers’ true needs during field rides and is able to help develop appropriate solutions.
 On other occasions, we’ve been able to help simplify processes linked to sales reps’ daily activities, like expense reports, so they have more time for customer-facing interactions.
 This is the reason we see ourselves in legal and compliance as truly being one with the business.

 Are there differences in Latin America’s approach to compliance compared with other parts of the world?